Pure Software Solution for your Applications and Infrastructure

 Zero Performance Impact

-When used with bare-metal servers, Robin enables “zero-performance-impact” application consolidation of databases, Hadoop clusters, and other distributed applications such as Elasticsearch, with Application lifecycle management features, resulting in significant operational efficiency gains and cost reduction.
+When used with bare-metal servers, Robin enables “zero-performance-impact” consolidation of data-havy databases, and other distributed applications such as Elasticsearch, with Application lifecycle management features, resulting in significant operational efficiency gains and cost reduction.

 Traditional Storage technology lacks application-awareness and is not designed to handle rigors of containerized environments.